Ian243/cabSystem/src/readme.md

 ## **_for Admin's Cab allocation**_

-Let's summarize the problem statement and the approach used to solve it:
+Let's summarize the problem statement :

 **Problem Statement:**
 The problem involves optimizing the paths of two or more cabs in a set of cities to cover specific stops and reach